How To Start

 - Logs: The default location for log files.

-- Plugins: Contains platform specific plugins.
+- Plugins: Contains platform-specific plugins.

 - Settings: Stores the Obfuscator setting files.